Venezuela's soaring inflation ups pressure for economic reforms

 Colgate reported a 7 percent drop in first-quarter profit at its Latin America unit driven in part by Venezuela’s inflation.

-And the new foreign exchange measures devalued the bolivar currency by as much as 88 percent, creating accounting losses for multinationals ranging from DirecTV DTV.O to GM (GM.N).
+And the new foreign exchange measures devalued the bolivar currency by as much as 88 percent, creating accounting losses for multinationals ranging from DirecTV to GM.

 State inspectors appear nearly every day on television upbraiding merchants for “speculative” profit margins, which business leaders say will do little to rein in prices.